 If there is a massive disconnect it doesn't reflect well, so your career trajectory must look sensible and relevant in the context of the course you have chosen to study.

 Postgraduate study shouldn't be undertaken to bide time while you decide what you want to do.
-Admissions tutors will expect you to have a solid reason for wanting to study the course and some sort of career plan in place once you graduate.
+Admissions tutors expect you to have a solid reason for wanting to study the course and some sort of career plan in place once you graduate.

 The job you aspire to should demonstrate that you have knowledge of the prospective industry and the job market.